ilri/csv-metadata-quality/README.md

 Requires Python 3.7 or greater (3.8 recommended).
 CSV and Excel support comes from the [Pandas](https://pandas.pydata.org/) library, though your mileage may vary with Excel because this is much less tested.

+If you use the DSpace CSV metadata quality checker please cite:

+*Orth, A. 2019.
+DSpace CSV metadata quality checker.
+Nairobi, Kenya: ILRI.*

 ## Functionality

 - Validate dates, ISSNs, ISBNs, and multi-value separators ("||")